Brian-MacCurtin/Data-Analyst-Practice/README.md

 - Data visualization tools Tableau and Power Bi are both in the top 5 most demanded skills

-- The most popular Microsoft Office tools - Excel, Porwerpoint, and Word - are among the highest demanded skills
+- The most popular Microsoft Office tools - Excel, Powerpoint, and Word - are among the highest demanded skills

 - The remaining skills can be categorized as databases or data querying tools